daattali/beautiful-jekyll/README.md

 ## Build your website in 3 steps

 Getting started is *literally* as easy as 1-2-3 :smile:

 Scroll down to see the steps involved, but here is a 40-second video just as a reference as you work through the steps.
+If you don't already have a [GitHub account](https://github.com/join), you'll need to sign up.

 ![Installation steps](assets/img/install-steps.gif)

-### 0. Sign up to GitHub

-The easiest way to create your site is by having a GitHub account.
-If you don't have one, [sign up here](https://github.com/join) - it takes one minute.

 ### 1. Fork this project